fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 26.12.2016 — Antlr no cyclic references

+Yeah I get it.
+This tool is great for fast and dirty prototyping.
+It gives some feedback and is based on some woodoo ATN bullshit.
+And there is even some hack to allow sort of recursive rules to be used for parser generation.

+But if you think that if you have sort of recursive structure then you can use this library well tough luck!
+It will crash randomly with strange and weird errors at runtime.
+But to my pleasure this recursive stuff is not important for a moment.

+Yet a bit more rules to a grammar for parsing class file structures and adding last details is still not a big issue.
+Definitely a good library for this task.

 ## 23.12.2016 — See the invisible

 So it was not that hard to get the attribute called RuntimeInvisibleAnnotations.
 I just added a local annotation into java class and after compilcation it appeared.
 What a strange way to make this annotation unaccessible through Reflection API.